 All business concepts must be created by the participant/team who has registered for the competition.

 New ventures have unique considerations based on business type.
 This has a direct impact on business formation and other early-stage considerations.

 Teams compete in 1 of 5 tracks.
 NVC programming addresses unique considerations for each track.
 Teams also benefit by working with industry mentors and judges familiar with their type of business.

-The first and second place teams in each track at the Semi Final Board Room round will each receive $10,000 and $5,000 respectively.
-They will then advance to compete in the Ant Tank Grand Finale for a grand prize to be announced.
+The first and second place teams in each track at the Semi Final Board Room round will receive a cash prize.
+They will then advance to compete in the Grand Finale for a grand prize to be announced.
 Additional specialty prizes may be announced as well.